 Aftermath of the battle

 The commitment to fight to the end under Jōun’s command resulted in an honorable death in battle.
 However, the Shimazu army also incurred serious losses so attacks against Tachibana Muneshige, who was holed up at Tachibanayama Castle, stalled.
+This is known as the Siege of Tachibanayama Castle.
 While the Shimazu spent time attacking Tachibanayama Castle, a Toyotomi army of 200,000 soldiers landed in Kyūshū.
 This compelled the Shimazu army to retreat to their home province of Satsuma in southern Kyūshū.
 Resistance in exchange for Jōun’s life ultimately prevented the Shimazu army from conquering all of Kyūshū.